ccmehil/star_coords/README.md

 - add I2C address to config
 - provide dummy config to GIT for project?
 - Combine auto lookup of Lat/Lon from setuphelp.py into main program
+- add url param to shutdown the server?